Veterans Hospice Care

 Connecting Veterans and Celebrating Their Finest Military Hours

-After learning that two of our hospice patients, Raymond Zuniga and Richard Hoegh, were not only WWII veterans but fought during the same time in the same area of Europe, Hoffmann team members offered to bring the two together for a luncheon so they could meet and share their stories.
+After learning that two of our Veteran patients on hospice care, Raymond Zuniga and Richard Hoegh, were not only WWII veterans but fought during the same time in the same area of Europe, Hoffmann team members offered to bring the two together for a luncheon so they could meet and share their stories.
 The two were thrilled to say the least.

 During the luncheon Raymond Zuniga said, “ It is wonderful to finally be able to speak with someone who understands and believes what I went through.”
 Both Raymond and Richard spoke of how they saw and experienced horrible things during the war and yet the countries and people were “so beautiful.”
 They expressed their deepest gratitude to Hoffmann Hospice for arranging the luncheon and for honoring them with a certificate for their service and a formal “We Honor Veterans” pin provided by Hoffmann Spiritual Counselor Mason Wren.